 There are few dog breeds as balanced as the Beagle.
 They’re not too timid nor aggressive, not too big nor small.
-Beagles are the “goldilocks” of dogs.
-But before you bring one home, the shedding can be a real concern for families dealing with dog allergies.
+Beagles are the “goldilocks of dogs.”
+But before you bring one home, their shedding may be a concern for those dealing with dog allergies.

-So, do Beagles shed?
-Yes, Beagles do shed.
+Beagles are prolific shedders, largely due to their double coats.
 But because they’re relatively small dogs, it’s not as noticeable.
-However, once winter rolls around, they grow out their thick, dense double coats and shedding becomes excessive.
-Still, with proper grooming and nutrition, Beagle shedding can be minimized.
+Once winter rolls around, they grow out their thick yet dense coats, and shedding becomes excessive.
+However, with good grooming and nutrition, a Beagle shedding can be minimized.

-Fortunately, Beagles aren’t as heavy shedders as other dogs.
+Fortunately, Beagles aren’t as heavy shedders as other dog breeds.
 Although they still require moderate grooming and cleaning, they’re fairly easy to keep.
-Let’s explore why Beagles shed and how to keep the shedding to a minimal.
+Let’s explore why Beagles shed so much and how to keep the shedding to a minimum.